gamzenurkoyuncu/ParamBiga/README.md

 # ParamBiga
-## This repository includes our test cases and results four our lecture Fundamentals of Software Quality.
+## This repository includes our test cases and results for our lecture Fundamentals of Software Quality.